100th Anniversary of the Chinese Communist Party: Preparations

 Leading up to the centenary celebrations, the Chinese government has been promoting Xi Jinping's outlook on history as the new orthodoxy.
 Internet censorship was stepped up while museums across the country curated exhibitions related to history of the CCP.
 The Guardian reported that the CCP has been assiduously pushing the official narrative and its official history across the entire country since the beginning of 2021.
 Adulatory messages such as "Listen to the party, appreciate the party, follow the party" adorned banners and billboards, foreign journalists were given tours to spread the official narrative, and Buddhist temples held special anniversary events.
-The National Film Administration mandated local film authorities, film and cinema companies and production firms to screen and promote, starting 1 April, "outstanding films" – works "closely focused on the themes of loving the party, loving the nation and loving socialism," and "sing the praises of … and eulogise the Party, the motherland, its people and its heroes".
+The National Film Administration mandated local film authorities, film and cinema companies and production firms to screen and promote, starting 1 April, "outstanding films" – works "closely focused on the themes of loving the party, loving the nation and loving socialism", and "sing the praises of ... and eulogise the Party, the motherland, its people and its heroes".
 China Central Television (CCTV) produced a patriotic television series, called The Awakening Age, glorifying Chinese revolutionary history from 1915 to 1921; a collection of 100 rappers produced a 15-minute track praising the Party called "100%".

 In preparation for the Centennial, efforts at suppressing and tailoring the Party's history were stepped up.
 The Party uses manufactured historical memories to legitimize the Party's place in society.
 The highlighting of the Party's centenary followed the CCP's general pattern of periodizing history.
 It is contrasted with the century of humiliation trope.

 The first full rehearsal for the festivities took place on 13 June 2021.
 Security was strengthened leading up to the celebrations, with an increase in the number of officers of the People's Armed Police and officers of the state security police in Beijing.
 The first press conference hosted by the Press Center took place on 27 June 2021.

 Hong Kong

-Although the Civil Human Rights Front, traditional organisers of the annual march, announced that it was cancelling its plans, three other pro-democracy groups stepped in with an application to hold a demonstration, but the request was refused by police on the grounds of COVID-19 restrictions.
-Thousands of police were mobilised to prevent any possible protests, one day after the first anniversary of the implementation of the national security law in the territory.
+Although the Civil Human Rights Front, traditional organizers of the annual march, announced that it was cancelling its plans, three other pro-democracy groups stepped in with an application to hold a demonstration, but the request was refused by police on the grounds of COVID-19 restrictions.
+Thousands of police were mobilized to prevent any possible protests, one day after the first anniversary of the implementation of the national security law in the territory.
 Victoria Park, the traditional starting point of the annual march, was declared off limits due to public order concerns, and all occupants were banished.